thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 client.

-## Finalization {#arbitrary-finalization}
+## Finalization {#generic-finalization}

-The Client tries to deserialize the i-th element of BatchTokenResponse.token_responses using the protocol associated to BatchTokenRequest.token_type.
+The Client tries to deserialize the i-th element of GenericBatchTokenResponse.token_responses using the protocol associated to GenericBatchTokenRequest.token_type.
 If the element has a size of 0, the Client MUST ignore this token, and continue processing the next token.
 The Client finalizes each deserialized TokenResponse using the matching TokenRequest according to the corresponding finalization procedure defined by the token type.

 # Security considerations {#security-considerations}

-## Batched Privately Verifiable Tokens
+## Amortized Privately Verifiable Token Batch Issuance

 Implementors SHOULD be aware of the security considerations described in {{OPRF, Section 6.2.3}} and implement mitigation mechanisms.
 Application can mitigate this issue by limiting the number of clients and limiting the number of token requests per client per key.

-## Arbitrary Batched Verifiable Tokens
+## Generic Token Batch Issuance

 Implementors SHOULD be aware of the inherent linear cost of this token type.
 An Issuer MAY ignore TokenRequest if the number of tokens per request past a limit.